Grime Scene

 British Royal Family Tree - Guide to Queen Elizabeth II Windsor Family Tree

-The last of the dishes put away and with both dogs farting up a storm after polishing off the unwanted sprouts, everyone gathered in front of the TV for Her Majesty’s Christmas message to the nation.
+The last of the dishes put away and with the Corgis farting up a storm after polishing off the unwanted sprouts, everyone gathered in front of the TV for Her Majesty’s Christmas message to the nation.
 At 95, The Queen appeared staid and resolute, a safe pair of hands to see us through the next 12 months.

-She’s actually doing just fine, it’s the rest of the family that’s the problem.
+She was actually doing just fine; it was the rest of the family who needed sorting out.

-Her Madge described the last few years as “quite bumpy” but that’s just how Philip drives after he’s had a few.
-Not only does he ram cars off the road, Philip’s a ticking time bomb who will say anything to anyone, especially if they’re foreign.
-Quite rich considering his father was Prince Andrew of Greece & Denmark, his mother was Princess Alice of Battenberg, Granny was a Russian and he was born in Greece but educated in France, Germany and England.
-Between them, they cover more countries than EasyJet.
+Her Madge had described the previous few years as “quite bumpy”, but that was just how Philip drove the Range Rover after he’d had a few.
+Not only did he enjoy ramming poachers off the road, but Philip proved a ticking time bomb who would say anything to anyone, especially if they were foreign.
+Some found this quite rich, considering his father was Prince Andrew of Greece and Denmark, his mother was Princess Alice of Battenberg, Granny was a Russian and he was born in Greece but educated in France, Germany and England.
+Between them, they covered more countries than EasyJet.

-Harry put the boot into his brother, the future king, admitting they hate each other’s guts, so good luck with the British media when they follow up on that juicy tidbit.
-Wills then hit back saying he’s “worried Harry might be bonkers,” which Harry then proved by announcing he’s making a documentary on mental health with Oprah.
-Then rumours that Kate and Meghan can no longer stand living in the same kingdom became evident when the Sussexes vacated Kensington Palace for an enchanted cottage guarded by poisonous frogs in the grounds of Westeros Castle.
-Then after spending millions to make it look exactly the same, the Sussexes let it go and fled to the icy Kingdom of Canadia.
-Bored after two days by the solitude and sheer beauty of their surroundings, and running low on Manuka Elbow Moisturiser, the pair then fled to California to… erm… escape the royals (which they’d already done), Britain (which they’d also already done) and the media (whom they’d asked to film their honeymoon).
+Earlier that year, Harry had put the boot into his older brother, the future king, admitting the two hated each other’s guts.
+Wills then hit back saying he “worried Harry might be bonkers,” which Harry then proved by announcing that he planned to make a documentary on mental health with Oprah Winfrey.
+Then the rumours that Kate and Meghan could no longer stand living in the same kingdom became evident when the Sussexes vacated Kensington Palace and fled to the icy Kingdom of Canadia.
+However, bored after only two days by the solitude and sheer beauty of their surroundings, and running low on Manuka Elbow Moisturiser, the pair then fled to California to… erm… escape the royals (which they’d already done), Britain (which they’d also already done) and the media (whom they’d taken on their honeymoon).

-To cross over to the Dark Side completely, however, requires an examination of Princess Anne.
-And yes, she’s hard working but so are fire ants.
-For her Duke of Edinburgh Award, it’s rumoured a young Anne commissioned a wind-up Prince Philip doll capable of killing lesser royals.
-Often mistaken for an Amish horse hand by members of the Household Cavalry, an awkward Anne clung on to the fact that she remained the only princess in a stable of princes.
+As for Anne, an examination of this royal princess actually requires crossing over to the Dark Side.
+And yes, while it’s true she is indeed very hard working, the same can be said of fire ants.
+For her Duke of Edinburgh Award, it’s rumoured a young Anne commissioned a wind-up doll capable of neutralising any lady-in-waiting who approached without curtseying.
+Often mistaken for an Amish horse hand by members of the Household Cavalry, an awkward Anne clung to the fact that she remained the only princess in a stable of princes.

-Crossing her off their list, father and daughter then turned their sights on the next interloper.
+Dispatching her sister-in-law abroad in a stroke of genius, father and daughter then fixed their sights upon the latest royal interloper.
 Rumour has it that during her initial stay at Kensington Palace, Prince Philip presented Kate Middleton with a Diana doll sans tête.
-While examining it thoughtfully, if not warily, their guest made a mental note of her nearest exit.
+While examining it thoughtfully, if not warily, the young Kate made a mental note of her nearest exit.

 “She was pretty like you,” Princess Anne remarked.
 “She’s not pretty now, though… I’m the pretty princess now.”